informalsystems/partnership-heliax/README.md

 - [ ] Remove this section
 - [ ] Invite the client team members to this repo

-#  partnership Workspace _of_ Informal Systems ⨯ Heliax
+# Partnership Workspace _of_ Informal Systems ⨯ Heliax

 This repository is a workspace for [Informal Systems](https://informal.systems/) and [Heliax](https://heliax.dev/) to collaborate on the system designed and developed